Your Guide to Get Through Development Hell

-- Do I want to pursue this, or not?
+- Do I want to do this, or not?

-- What are the costs to finish this?
-(Ignore sunk costs, such as the time you have already spent on this project.
+- What are the benefits vs. costs of doing this?
+Do the benefits outweigh the costs?
+(Ignore sunk costs such as the time you have already spent on it.
 These are costs that have already been invested and don’t change no matter what you do now.)

 2. Break Down Your Tasks into Bite-Sized Pieces

 If you’re intimidated by your project tasks, break them down into bite-sizes.
 Each “piece” should be simple enough to act on immediately.
 If it still intimidates you, that means it’s not small enough — keep dissecting it until it’s so simple that you can laugh at it.
 Then, get cracking! 😉

 When I started writing my book, I created an outline of chapters.
 I focused on writing each chapter at a time.
 I knew from past experience that writing a book without an outline would be suicidal, and I needed to break it into segments first.

-However, what I didn’t anticipate was that even the individual chapters needed breaking down — I kept getting stuck with them because I had so many ideas and considerations for each chapter!
+However, what I didn’t anticipate was that even the individual chapters needed breaking down — I kept getting stuck because I had so many ideas and considerations for each chapter!
 Writing a book chapter is also nothing like writing a blog article; you need to make sure that everything you write ties in with the bigger theme of the book.

 To counter this, I broke down each chapter into sub-segments, followed by mini-sub-segments.
 Then, I focused on writing each mini-sub-segment each time vs. worrying about a zillion other things while writing.
 Doing so made writing much more manageable.

 3. Keep Your Perfectionist Monster in Check

-My recent coaching client D, a trainer, is a heavy perfectionist.
+I once had a coaching client, a trainer, who is a heavy perfectionist like myself.
 In the past couple of months, he has been working on improving the quality of his training materials.
 The problem is that this task has been taking way longer than he had planned — partly because he underestimated the time needed, partly because he keeps finding new things to add on, hence making the task grow bigger and bigger.